mizumoto-cn/mizumoto-cn.github.io/_posts/2022-06-25-Go-and-MicroServices-Foreword.md

 * cons:
   - **complex dependencies between services**.
 There might be hundreds of services, and each service needs to communicate with other services.
     + can be solved by using full link tracking tools like `OpenTracing`.
   - **Micro-services are born to be distributed**.
-So rpc or other message queue protocols(like kafka) are necessary. **Making it necessary to write code to deal with local failures** like `slow delivery` or `unreachable services`.
+So RPC or other message queue protocols(like Kafka) are necessary. **Making it necessary to write code to deal with local failures** like `slow delivery` or `unreachable services`.
     + e.g Service call traffic can be amplified easily, especially when there is a `for` call.
 If service A calls service B in a `for` loop, for like 10 times, then B calls C in a loop for ten times, there will be a 100 times traffic to C.
-    + **common solutions** : coarse-grained(粗粒度的) inter-process communication (batch interface, batch requests, avoiding n+1 problem), and other facilities like isolation, timeout protection, load protection,  circuit breaker, current limiting, downgrading, retry, load balancing, and so on.
+    + **common solutions**: Coarse-grained(粗粒度的) inter-process communication (batch interface, batch requests, avoiding n+1 problem), and other facilities like isolation, timeout protection, load protection,  circuit breaker, current limiting, downgrading, retry, load balancing, and so on.
   - **Distributed transaction problems**.
 Cross-service transaction management is not easy, as there are independent databases in most of the services.
-    + **common solutions** : TCC (try confirm cancel), two phase commit, etc.
+    + **common solutions**: TCC (try confirm cancel), two-phase commit, etc.
-    + You can refer to [xiaomi's `distributed transaction`](https://xiaomi-info.github.io/2020/01/02/distributed-transaction/) for more real-world solution examples.
+    + You can refer to [Xiaomi's `distributed transaction`](https://xiaomi-info.github.io/2020/01/02/distributed-transaction/) for more real-world solution examples.
   - **Complicated testing**.
 As there are too many dependencies.
 It's hard to tell whether it's due to abnormal behavior or simply because of the dependencies.
-    + **common solutions** : independent testing.
+    + **common solutions**: Independent testing.
 I'll add another solution later in the coming articles.
   - Dependency between service modules may cause update problems.
-    + **Always maintain compatibility of interfaces**.
+    + **Always maintain the compatibility of interfaces**.
 Changes in services may destroy the compatibility of service contracts, causing compatibility damage to service consumers.
     + **Be conservative when sending and be open when receiving (data)**.
-Which is call the "Bostar's Law".
-Necessary message shall be sent with a minimal size, and when it comes to receiving, the message shall be received with the tolerance of the maximum redundant data. >>> compatibility.
+This is called the "Bostar's Law": necessary messages shall be sent with minimal size, and when it comes to receiving, the message shall be received with the tolerance of the maximum redundant data. >>> compatibility.
   - High requirements of infrastructures.
     + If you aren't a huge company, just simply put everything onto the **cloud**.
-    + Otherwise, you need to implement automation tools, log collection, monitoring, alarm, CI/CD, kubernetes, etc.
+    + Otherwise, you need to implement automation tools, log collection, monitoring, alarm, CI/CD, Kubernetes, etc.

 ### Q4.
 How do we build a micro-service?

 > The `composition` of multiple micro-services completes a complete `usecase`.

-* kit: A basic library / framework
+* kit: A basic library/framework
 * service: business code + kit dependency + 3rd-party dependency
 * light-weight communication: rpc + message queue